 In my experience, people naturally become protectors.
 They get accustomed to the way things are done.
 They become comfortable with a system or strategy.
-They begin to love tradition and the way things have “always been done” – and soon even those who should be advancers begin to protect it at all costs.
+They begin to love tradition and the way things have “always been done” – and soon even those who should be advancers begin to protect at all costs.

 People will seldom “self-select” to become advancers – at least in my experience.
-Most advancers have to be continually be encouraged to advance.
+Most advancers have to be continually encouraged to advance.
 (Even protectors can help with advancing when encouraged to do so.)

 Protectors build systems.
 Advancers challenge them.

 Protectors often frustrate advancers.
 Simply doing their role – as they should – they “hold the line”, enforce the rules, and ensure the budget is followed.